vertexodessa/IItracer/README.md

 ## Overhead information

 On linux laptop with Intel i7 CPU, overhead is ~0.5ms for the first function call(which caches the demangled function name) and ~0.001 ms for subsequent function calls.

+## TODO:
+- Create a script to analyze shortest functions calls and blacklist them
+- Refactoring: split to more files
+- Is it really necessary to mark every function of the library as "no_instrument"?
+Maybe just build the library without the -finstrument-functions.
+- Consider using read-write locks instead of thread-local storages to avoid memory leaks.
+- find and fix BUGS! :)